EventDay/dsl/README.md

 #EventDay DSL

-A handy DSL for creating Akka actor protocols and reducing boilerplate.
+A handy DSL for creating [Akka.net](http://getakka.net/) actor protocols and reducing boilerplate.

 Heavily influenced by the Lokad DSL
 ##Installation